-God and Satan are not equal, and God's kingdom and the enemy's kingdom aren't equal.
-God is, well, God!
+- Teacher 1: Even though there are two kingdoms, they're not equal.
+God is God!
 He's in charge.
-He's good, kind, and loving.
+He's good.
 He can do anything!
 Satan, on the other hand, is bad and has limited power.
-He's not equal to God but is an angel who was created by God and then rebelled against him.
-His kingdom includes the fallen angels who also rebelled against God in the beginning.
-He can't be everywhere, seeing and knowing everything like God can.
+He's not equal to God.
+He's an angel who was created by God and then rebelled against God. - Teacher 2: The enemy can't be everywhere, seeing and knowing everything like God can.
+His kingdom includes the fallen angels who rebelled with him against God in the beginning. - Teacher 1: Let's see how well you can recognize the differences between the good kingdom and the bad kingdom.